 Dressing warmly is even more important at the beginning of the season as we are more susceptible to chills than later when our body has adjusted to the colder weather.
 The extreme cold has actually started a few weeks prior to winter, and the chest infections have rapidly increased from that time.

 Chinese medicine practitioners are now able to write a letter for your employer if you require time away from work to recover.
-If you do not improve in 48 hours, please consider making an appointment to get a tailored herbal decoction or capsules that will help reduce the severity and duration of your illness.
-Acupuncture and cupping can also help move phlegm and reduce coughing, unblock congested sinuses and stabilize the digestion.
+If you do not improve in 48 hours, please consider making an appointment to get a tailored herbal decoction or capsules that may help reduce the severity and duration of your illness.